valence-rs/valence/website/book/1-getting-started/setup.md

 So from top to bottom this code does the following:

-1. Sets the client's assigned entity layer to the layer we created in `setup()`.
+1. Sets the client's _player entity_ to the layer we created in `setup()`.
+This makes the player visible to other clients viewing this layer.
 2. Sets the client's visible chunk layer to the layer we created in `setup()`.
 3. Sets the client's visible entity layers to include the layer we created in `setup()`.
 4. Sets the client's position to the spawn position.